operator-framework/enhancements/enhancements/run-bundle.md

   [OLM install mode](https://red.ht/2YK0ksD).
   * We support 3 modes:
     * AllNamespaces
-    * OwnNamspace
+    * OwnNamespace
     * SingleNamespace=ns1
       * NOTE: if ns1 is the same as the operator's namespace, a warning will be printed
-  * When `--install-mode` is not supplied, the default precendence order is:
+  * When `--install-mode` is not supplied, the default precedence order is:
     * `OperatorGroup`, if it already exists
     * `AllNamespaces`, if the CSV supports it
     * `OwnNamespace`, if the CSV supports it